Judith Sutton

 Here are eight ideas to help make the right investments in furnishings, landscaping, appliances, and more for their yards.

 1. Link the indoors and outdoors by blurring lines.
 The most common way to do this is to add more windows and doors.
 It can also be done by using more colors and textures found in nature inside the home and bringing in plants.
 Homeowners can also decorate outdoors as they do inside.
 People want their backyards to be relaxing extensions of their interiors, which can be handled with stylish, durable materials, as well as by adding a fireplace or fire pit, outdoor TV, sound system, and comfortable seating, pillows, and rugs.
-Hurray!!
+Hooray!!

 2. Set up an outdoor office.
 Many people made do with cramped makeshift offices during the pandemic.
 Others created separate indoor spaces but working outdoors can literally offer a breath of fresh air to ramp up creativity.
 Flowers, bushes, and trees can become the living backdrop on conference calls instead of the kitchen counters or office bookcases.
 Essentials to make it work include strong Wi-Fi, an electrical outlet or two for equipment that’s not wireless, a sturdy table for a laptop, a comfortable chair, lighting for night-time work, and a rug to add warmth underfoot.
 Some may want a small portable generator to keep power running.